When you hear the ding of a message on your phone, do you immediately get up to answer it?

 Houston, I think we have a problem.

-If you’re someone who knows they’re spending too much time connected, or you find yourself cringing when they see the weekly screentime report pop up, have you considered taking a break?
+If you’re someone who knows you’re spending too much time connected, or you find yourself cringing when you see the weekly screen time report pop up, have you considered taking a break?

 What might happen if we take a step back and let our minds wander instead of succumbing to constant distraction?

 We might realize we don’t need these devices as much as we think, after all.

 What are the Benefits of Unplugging From Technology?

 Existing in a state of constant connection can cause us to miss out on the simple joys of day-to-day life.

 I’ve seen people squander precious moments with family because they literally can’t help but check the latest on Instagram.
 Or others who are so overburdened by the weight of social media comparison that they can’t see the greatness of their own real life.